trimstray/htrace.sh/README.md

 # Install
 sudo ./setup.sh install

-# Install dependencies (Debian/Ubuntu and MacOS support)
+# Install dependencies (Debian 8/9, Ubuntu 18.x and MacOS support)
 #   - recommend build docker image or install dependencies manually
 #   - before init please see what it does and which packages are available on your repository
 sudo ./dependencies.sh